-Thus, Ghatams are typically carried by elephants, and the entire yatra concludes in the evening with a sparkling yatra, a spectacle of much pomp and circumstance, and the immersion of Ghatams at Nayapul.
+Therefore, elephants typically carry Ghatams, and the entire yatra concludes in the evening with a sparkling procession, a spectacle of much pomp and circumstance, and the immersion of Ghatams at Nayapul.

 At the Balkampet Yellamma temple on the second Sunday.
 Lashkar Bonalu is another name for the Ujjaini Mahakali Temple in Secunderabad, also known as Ashada Jatara Utsavalu.

-One of the major events, known as Lashkar Bonalu, is held over two days as well as involves many of the important temples in Secunderabad, including Sri Ujjaini Mahakali Devasthanam, Sri Gandimaisamma, Sri Devi Pochamma, Sri Muthyalamma, Sri Peddamma, Sri Dokkalamma, and Sri Penugula Mallanna.
+The community celebrates one of the major events, called Lashkar Bonalu, over two days, and it includes many important temples in Secunderabad, such as Sri Ujjaini Mahakali Devasthanam, Sri Gandimaisamma, Sri Devi Pochamma, Sri Muthyalamma, Sri Peddamma, Sri Dokkalamma, and Sri Penugula Mallanna.

 Likewise, Government officials visit and participate in celebrations at Sri Ujjaini Mahakali and Sri Devi Pochamma temples.

 Third Sunday, the Mateshwari temple of Lal Darwaza in the ancient city, and the Pochamma and Katta Maisamma temple of Chilkalguda.
-The two temples where Bonalu is observed are the Akkanna Madanna Temple in Haribowli and the Muthyalamma Temple in Shah Ali Banda.
+People observe Bonalu at the Akkanna Madanna Temple in Haribowli and the Muthyalamma Temple in Shah Ali Banda.

-In some places, including Gunfoundry and Kalasiguda, Bonalu is observed during the month of Sravanam.
+Some places, including Gunfoundry and Kalasiguda, observe Bonalu during the month of Sravanam.

 A two-day festival is a two-century-old tradition at the Gunfoundry Muthyalamma temple.

-Hence you are now able to understand the rituals and procedures of Bonalu 2023.
-The date and time are given for the festival in this article.
+Hence you are now able to understand the rituals and procedures of Bonalu 2024.
+This article provides the date and time for the festival.
 99Pandit is an online service available to help devotees with their requirements including E-Puja services.